ics-jku/mt-graphlib-framework/README.md

 # Metamorphic Testing

-This repository is used to perform metamorphic testing of the GD32 ILI9341 Graphics library.
+This repository is used to perform metamorphic testing of the GD32 ILI9341 Graphics library called TFT_eSPI, which is available at https://github.com/Bodmer/TFT_eSPI.
 It contains a Pyhton script which performs following step:
 1. Generate a test case
 2. Compile the test case using the RISC-V (Nuclei) GCC